monbro/opensemanticapi-go-lang/README.md

 **Works with GO LANG**

-**This is a branch is unstable and experimental, but includes a working prototype**
+**This branch is unstable and experimental, but includes a working prototype**

 **Description**